ecow/liroma/README.md

 - bass management MUST take into account the room modal response

 The typical use case is:
-- a stereo stream is spatialized by a SW DSP at the player level that transforms it into a 7.1 source
 - the 8 channel input is routed to a 15.3 speaker configuration simulating AES 7.1 speaker placement requirement
 - the bass management optimizes each speaker's bandwidth according to source specifications